informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 #### Events

-The events which may be emitted by the handlers of a submodule should be defined as an enumeration, while a way of converting those into the generic `Event` type defined in a previous section should be provided via the `From` trait.
+The events which may be emitted by the message processors of a submodule should be defined as an enumeration, while a way of converting those into the generic `Event` type defined in a previous section should be provided via the `From` trait.